 Recommended by the EU, this indicator represents a particular form of labour market participation and integration.
-The rate of self-employed persons gives information on the readiness of migrants to take risks with regards employment and provides a supplement to the volume of employees.
+The rate of self-employed persons gives information on the representation of the population with a migrant background in entrepreneurship in Switzerland and provides a supplement to the volume of employees.

-During the period from 2012-2019, the rate of self-employed persons with employees remained stable in most population groups observed.
-A slight decrease in the rate of self-employed persons with employee(s) can be observed among the total population and the population without a migration background.
+During the period from 2012 to 2020, the rate of self-employed persons with employees remained stable in most population groups observed.

 The rate of self-employed persons with employee(s) enables a certain assessment of the hierarchical situation of employed persons.
 This type of activity can present an alternative to traditional insertion by means of a salaried job.
 The indicator is calculated by dividing the number of employed persons whose status is self-employed with employees by the total number of employed persons.